Hello. I'm Simmer.

 Simmer headshot

-I am a multimedia journalist and a recent graduate of UC Berkeley Graduate School of Journalism.
+I am a multimedia journalist at the Redwood City Pulse and a recent graduate of UC Berkeley Graduate School of Journalism.
 I am passionate about reporting unconventional yet significant news stories that deserve the world’s recognition.
 My odyssey into the world of journalism started as an undergraduate, working as a part of my university’s editorial team and interning at several newsrooms in North India.
 After coming to Berkeley, I was determined to reinvent myself and go beyond writing!
-In the past three years I have acquired data skills by learning Python, R, and tools for visualizations, to be a strong supplemental tool for my enterprise stories.
+In the past three years I have acquired data skills by learning Python, R, and tools for visualizations, to be a strong supplemental tool for my stories.
+These skills help me balance covering breaking news and enterprise stories while delivering scoops at the Pulse.

 Afghan journalists fled for their lives as the Taliban came to power.
 Two women tell their stories.